-The best way to stay legally protected and keep PHI secure is to use a HIPAA-compliant text messaging solution for all your business text messages.
+The best way to stay legally protected and keep PHI secure is to use a HIPAA compliant text message platform for all your business text messages.

 We’ll go into more details about the types of messages you can send in this way later.
 First, we should make sure we cover the types of messages healthcare businesses can send to benefit from stronger patient-provider relationships and better communication.